Vcoderprogreat/cancer-survival-analysis/README.md

 > **Note:** The datased is loaded programatically; no separate CSV is required.

 ## License
-This project is for educational and research purposes.
+This project is for educational purposes.
 Data is sourced from the GBSG2 dataset.